SCOPE OF THIS CHAPTER

 Arrange for the foster carer to spend some time with the baby and nursing staff in hospital, and then organise the baby's discharge to foster home.
 Collect any items left by the birth relatives (toy, cot-tag, etc.) to pass on to adopters.
 Remember to collect completed Mother and Baby Form (M/B) needed for baby's adoption medical and Adoption Panel.

 The baby will be accommodated under Section 20 of the Children Act 1989.
 A Placement Agreement will need to be completed in conjunction with a Fostering Team social worker, Statutory visits and reviews must be carried out in line with the LAC guidelines (Responsibility - Mother's Social Worker and Supervising Social Worker for Foster Carer).
-Should the parents withdraw consent while the child is accommodated under Section 20, before the child is returned to their parents, a Child and Family Assessment must be completed in accordance with the Placement Endings Procedure, Reunification.
+Should the parents withdraw consent while the child is accommodated under Section 20, before the child is returned to their parents, a Child and Family Assessment must be completed in accordance with the Placement Endings Procedure, Return to Family.

 Continue offering counselling to the birth parents and exploring all options for the baby's care, including care by the extended family.